Get the Skills to Become a Qualified Medical Assistant

 - Healthcare Administration Skills: We’ll teach you the ins-and-outs of today’s busy healthcare settings.
 At Porter and Chester Institute, you’ll learn to keep electronic medical records, schedule patient appointments and procedures and process insurance claims.

 - Hands-on Training: In addition to classroom instruction, you’ll have lots of hands-on training where you’ll be using the same kinds of medical, diagnostic and administrative equipment used in actual hospitals and healthcare facilities.
 You’ll also participate in an externship where you’ll get real-world experience out in the field.

-- Blended Learning: In an effort to create a more flexible learning environment, certain courses in this program are taught via a combination of distance learning and regular “onsite” classroom instruction.
+- Blended Learning: In an effort to create a more flexible learning environment, certain courses in this program are taught via a combination of distance learning and regular “onsite” classroom instruction at all campuses except New London.
 This “blended learning” delivery method allows you to learn information online, at your convenience, and then put those corresponding skills into practice on-campus in the lab.

 - Qualified Instructors: Our instructors are not only professionals in their field with years of experience; they’re also excellent educators who care about you as a person.
 They want you to reach your full potential and will do everything they can to help you succeed.

 - Job Outlook: According to the U.S. Bureau of Labor Statistics, jobs for Medical Assistants are expected to grow by a whopping 29 percent through 2026.
 There are plenty of jobs out there and we’ll help you prepare for them!
 Our Career Services Advisors will work with you until you find the career opportunity that matches your newly acquired skills.